RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/45-ROM.md

 <sup>14</sup> Salute Asyncritus, Phlegon, Hermas, Patrobas, Hermes, and the brethren which are with them.
 <sup>15</sup> Salute Philologus, and Julia, Nereus, and his sister, and Olympas, and all the saints which are with them.
 <sup>16</sup> Salute one another with an holy kiss.
 The churches of Christ salute you.
-<sup>17</sup> Now I beseech you, brethren, mark them which cause divisions and offences contrary to the doctrine which ye have learned; and avoid them .
+<sup>17</sup> Now I beseech you, brethren, mark them which cause divisions and offences contrary to the doctrine which ye have learned; and avoid them.
 <sup>18</sup> For they that are such serve not our Lord Jesus Christ, but their own belly; and by good words and fair speeches deceive the hearts of the simple.
 <sup>19</sup> For your obedience is come abroad unto all [men].
-I am glad therefore on your behalf: but yet I would have you wise unto that which is good , and simple concerning evil.
+I am glad therefore on your behalf: but yet I would have you wise unto that which is good, and simple concerning evil.
-<sup>20</sup> And the God of peace shall bruise Satan under your feet shortly .
+<sup>20</sup> And the God of peace shall bruise Satan under your feet shortly.
 The grace of our Lord Jesus Christ [be] with you.
 Amen.
 <sup>21</sup> Timotheus my workfellow, and Lucius, and Jason, and Sosipater, my kinsmen, salute you.
 <sup>22</sup> I Tertius, who wrote [this] epistle, salute you in the Lord.
 <sup>23</sup> Gaius mine host, and of the whole church, saluteth you.
 Erastus the chamberlain of the city saluteth you, and Quartus a brother.
 <sup>24</sup> The grace of our Lord Jesus Christ [be] with you all.
 Amen.
-<sup>25</sup> Now to him that is of power to stablish you according to my gospel, and the preaching of Jesus Christ, according to the revelation of the mystery, which was kept secret since the world began ,
+<sup>25</sup> Now to him that is of power to stablish you according to my gospel, and the preaching of Jesus Christ, according to the revelation of the mystery, which was kept secret since the world began,
 <sup>26</sup> But now is made manifest, and by the scriptures of the prophets, according to the commandment of the everlasting God, made known to all nations for the obedience of faith:
 <sup>27</sup> To God only wise, [be] glory through Jesus Christ for ever.
 Amen. «[Written to the Romans from Corinthus, [and sent] by Phebe servant of the church at Cenchrea.]»